duducheng/DenseSharp/README.md

 However, you can still run the code using the sample dataset ([download](https://drive.google.com/open?id=1c-suZobPIH-DSE99zspPb098jEiDqRGa)).
 Please note, the sample dataset is just demonstrating the code functionality.
-Unzip the sample dataset, then modify the `"DATASET"` field in [`mylib/dataloader/ENVIRON`](mylib/dataloader/ENVIRON).
+Unzip the sample dataset, then modify the `"DATASET"` in [`mylib/dataloader/ENVIRON`](mylib/dataloader/ENVIRON).

-The *DenseSharp* Networks are generally designed for 3D data, with the classification and segmentation labels.
+The *DenseSharp* Networks are generally designed for 3D data, with classification and segmentation labels.
 You can run the code on your own data if your dataset are processed following the sample data format.

-Each sample (e.g., `demo1.npz`) is a nodule-centered patch in 80mm x 80mm x 80mm,
-which is larger than the actual input size to ease the data augmentation implementation.
+Each sample (e.g., `demo1.npz`) is a nodule-centered patch with a size of 80mm x 80mm x 80mm, which is larger than the actual input size to ease the data augmentation implementation.
-Each `npz` file contains a `voxel` (pre-processed CT scans, as in the paper) and a `seg` (the corresponding manual segmentation mask by the radiologists).
+Each `npz` file contains a `voxel` (a 3D patch of pre-processed CT scan, as described in the paper) and a `seg` (the corresponding manual segmentation masked by the radiologists).
 The `csv` file contains the classification information.

 # 3D Nodule Mesh Plots